one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ./gradlew run -t
 ```

-Here `-t` enable continuous build that means gradle should re-build the project if any changes
+Here `-t` enable continuous build which means Gradle should re-build the project if there are any changes
 triggered in __src__ directory.

 __Maven / Gradle:__
-While application is running, change code base by adding some `System.out.println` statement and
+While the application is running, change the code base by adding some `System.out.println` statement/statements and
 save the changes.
 Then the changes should be auto-compiled and updated without having to
 restart the application(hot reload).

 ### Step-2:

-Create `Dockerfile`, `docker-compose.yml` and `.env`(used to pass values to variables used inside
+Create `Dockerfile`, `docker-compose.yml`, and `.env`(used to pass values to variables used inside
 docker-compose.yml) inside the working directory.

-Then project structure is:
+The project structure after this looks like:

 ```
 <working-dir>